 How to Log in to a PNC Bank Credit Card Account

 Register your PNC Bank credit card for online account access.
-Click “Enroll In Online Banking” and enter your Social Security number, account number, and online access PIN to verify your credit card account.
+Click “Enroll In Online Banking” and enter your account number and your Social Security number or Tax ID Number to verify your credit card account.

 Create your PNC Bank card username and password.
 The username must be 8 to 20 characters long and contain no spaces.
 To create a strong password, use a combination of upper and lower case letters, numbers, and special characters.

 Log in with your new PNC Bank credentials.
-From the login page on the PNC Bank website or mobile app, fill out the User ID and Password fields using your new credentials, then click “Login” to access your account.
+From the login page on the PNC Bank website or app, fill out the User ID and Password fields using your new credentials, then click “Sign On” to access your account.

 After you have signed up and logged in, you'll be able to manage your PNC Bank credit card account online.
 You can pay your credit card bill, see credit card statements, monitor account activity, and change account information such as passwords and automatic payments.

-If you forget your login information, click “Forgot ID or Password?” on the PNC Bank login page.
-Then, just follow the prompts to reset or retrieve your username or password.
+In case you forget your login information, you can click “Forgot ID or Password?” on the PNC Bank login page and follow the prompts to reset or retrieve your username or password.

 To talk to PNC Bank customer service, call 1 (888) 762-2265 and then press 1 and wait for your call to be transferred to a customer service representative.
 This process will get you in contact with a live PNC Bank representative who should be able to answer your questions or direct you to the appropriate department.